 Temporary and long-term alimony can have a significant impact on the lifestyles and futures of both marital partners in the event of a divorce.
 It is imperative that both spouses consult an experienced divorce lawyer to protect their assets and provide a settlement that is fair.
 We will investigate each case thoroughly and question the dynamics that led to the divorce.
 We need to understand why clients believe they deserve alimony or why they should not pay too much.
 This is not a situation that clients should handle on their own.

-New Jersey Family Law and Divorce Lawyers at Lyons & Associates, P.C.
-Help Clients in all Areas of Divorce and Alimony Settlements
+New Jersey Divorce Lawyers at Lyons & Associates, P.C.
+Help Clients with Alimony and Spousal Support Settlements